-- a) Within 14 days after the draft annual budget has been tabled to Council: - i. the municipality must post the budget and other budget-related documentation onto the municipal website so that it is accessible to the public.
+- a) Within 10 working days after the draft annual budget has been tabled to Council: - i. the municipality must post the budget and other budget-related documentation onto the municipal website so that it is accessible to the public.

 - ii.
-The Chief Financial Officer must send hard copies to National and Provincial Treasury. - b) The Chief Financial Officer must within 14 days after the approval of the budget by Council submit the approved budget in both printed and electronic formats to the National Treasury, the Provincial Treasury as well as post it on the municipal website.
+The Chief Financial Officer must submit electronic budget documents, corresponding mSCOA data strings and hard copies to National and Provincial Treasury. - b) The Chief Financial Officer must within 10 working days after the approval of the budget by Council submit the approved budget in both printed and electronic formats and corresponding mSCOA data strings to the National Treasury, the Provincial Treasury as well as post it on the municipal website.